Originate/dbg-pds-tensorflow-demo/roadmap/Example.md

 - predict the difference between endprice (or some smoothed version of it) and the max/min price in the future for a limited horizon such as the end of day.
 Such statistic is useful for informing trading strategies.

+### Features (the x's)

+#### Ideas for features
 The second part of the predictor is feature engineering.
 An idea about useful features can be derived by studing the intuition behind indicators and oscilators.

+#### The importance of non-linear features
 If we use a linear model, we have to generate non linear features.
 Those features are useful to detect change of direction.
 The idea is that the stock market is cyclic.
 For example, the intuition behind the RSI indicator is that a stock will go up until overbought, then it will change trend.
 Similary, one statistic that we develop use the relationship between min, max and endprice.
 If endprice is close to the max price, we conlude the price will go up.
 However, if we continue in this way we would reach a singular point, where end price equal max price.
 At this point, the direction may need to change.
 There is a similar logic in some technical analysis where people draw lines and if they cross, its a special point.
 One way to acomplish non-linear features is via thresholding.
 Another option is to use a decision tree on top of linear features.

+#### The importance of smoothing

+TODO

+#### History length and summarizing the long history

 Regarding feature engineering, one needs to decide about the length of the history we use for prediction.
 One could imaging using even days worth of history.
 This type of history could be useful, but needs to be appropriately summarized via summary statistics reflecting the distribution or change of distribution in the days before.

+#### Discontinuities

 Another point to be taken into account is discontinuities in the time series, such as between closing on the previous day and opening the next day.
 During such discontinuities new information could have entered the system change change the course of the stock.

-Other components:
+### Other components

+Apart from prediction and strategies one needs

-- preprocessing
+- preprocessing transformations
 - evaluation
 - debugging support
 - testing and in particular making sure we don't leak information from the future into the past
+- architecture of the program

 # Example

-We give an example of such an architecture.
+We give an example of the general architecture.

 We try to predict the mean price two hours ahead.
 More speficially we predict